Snowflake-Labs/terraform-provider-snowflake/docs/resources/external_oauth_integration.md

   Resource used to manage external oauth security integrations.
 For more information, check documentation https://docs.snowflake.com/en/sql-reference/sql/create-security-integration-oauth-external.
 ---

+!> **V1 release candidate** This resource was reworked and is a release candidate for the V1.
+We do not expect significant changes in it before the V1.
+We will welcome any feedback and adjust the resource if needed.
+Any errors reported will be resolved with a higher priority.
+We encourage checking this resource out before the V1 release.
+Please follow the [migration guide](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/MIGRATION_GUIDE.md#v0920--v0930) to use it.

 # snowflake_external_oauth_integration (Resource)

 Resource used to manage external oauth security integrations.
 For more information, check [documentation](https://docs.snowflake.com/en/sql-reference/sql/create-security-integration-oauth-external).